dimaguy/Standards/Standards/CCSMB-12.md

 This format provides enough data for an automated building system.

 ### Label Variables
-This list shows substitutions that should be made by Readers during printing.
+This list shows placeholder variables for text substitutions that SHOULD be made by Readers using string manipulation at runtime.
 Readers SHOULD refuse to process a label containing itself as a variable, but MAY let it pass as a raw
 - $BLABEL - Block Label
 - $BX - Block X Coordinate